laznic/hotdogs/README.md

 - [FaceAPI](https://github.com/vladmandic/face-api)
 - [twin.macro](https://github.com/ben-rogerson/twin.macro)

-**NOTE:** This does not currently work well with mobile devices!
-Use a desktop device with a webcam instead.

 ## How it works

 Uses webcam to detect users face, and to determine when their mouth is opened or closed.